H. P. Lovecraft: Games

 Lovecraft has also influenced gaming, despite having personally disliked games during his lifetime.
 Chaosium's tabletop role-playing game Call of Cthulhu, released in 1981 and currently in its seventh major edition, was one of the first games to draw heavily from Lovecraft.
 It includes a Lovecraft-inspired insanity mechanic, which allowed for player characters to go insane from contact with cosmic horrors.
 This mechanic went on to make appearances in subsequent tabletop and video games.
 1987 saw the release of another Lovecraftian board game, Arkham Horror, which was published by Fantasy Flight Games.
 Though few subsequent Lovecraftian board games were released annually from 1987 to 2014, the years after 2014 saw a rapid increase in the number of Lovecraftian board games.
 According to Christina Silva, this revival may have been influenced by the entry of Lovecraft's works into the public domain and a revival of interest in board games.
-Few video games are direct adaptations of Lovecraft's works, but many video games have been inspired or heavily influenced by Lovecraft.
+Few video games are direct adaptations of Lovecraft's works, but many video games have been inspired or heavily influenced by Lovecraft.The 2002 GameCube title Eternal Darkness: Sanity's Requiem was conceived around Lovecraftian horror and follows multiple protagonists confronting ancient, godlike entities across two millennia.
+Its sanity system was directly inspired by Chaosium's Lovecraft-based tabletop role-playing game Call of Cthulhu.
 Call of Cthulhu: Dark Corners of the Earth, a Lovecraftian first-person video game, was released in 2005.
 It is a loose adaptation of The Shadow over Innsmouth, The Shadow Out of Time, and "The Thing on the Doorstep" that uses noir themes.
 These adaptations focus more on Lovecraft's monsters and gamification than they do on his themes, which represents a break from Lovecraft's core theme of human insignificance.
 The 2015 video game Bloodborne does not adapt any of Lovecraft's stories, but it reflects Lovecraftian themes and stylistic elements.
 Those elements include its usage of tension, anticipation, and the environment.